CollaboraOnline/online/macos/README.md

     --without-system-dicts
     --without-myspell-dicts

-Configure Collabora Online
+## Configure Collabora Online

     ./autogen.sh && ./configure \
     --enable-macosapp \
     --enable-experimental \
     --with-app-name="Collabora Office" \
+    --with-app-package-name=com.yourpackage.name \
-    --with-vendor="Collabora Productivity" \
+    --with-vendor="Your Name" \
     --with-poco-includes=/opt/homebrew/opt/poco/include \
     --with-poco-libs=/opt/homebrew/opt/poco/lib \
     --with-zstd-includes=/opt/homebrew/include \
     --with-zstd-libs=/opt/homebrew/lib \
+    --with-libpng-includes=/opt/homebrew/include \
+    --with-libpng-libs=/opt/homebrew/lib \
-    --with-lo-path=/Users/kendy/Projects/lo/core/instdir/CollaboraOffice.app \
+    --with-lo-path=path-to-lo-core/instdir/your-built-lo.app \
-    --with-lokit-path=/Users/kendy/Projects/lo/core/include
+    --with-lokit-path=path-to-lo-core/include

-Obbiously you need to change the /Users/kendy/... above to match what you have.
-Also, on Intel Macs homebrew gets installed in /usr/local, not /opt/homebrew.
+Obbiously you need to change the path-to-lo-core and your-built-lo above to match what you have.
+Also, on Intel Macs homebrew gets installed in /usr/local, not /opt/homebrew; but you may prefer your own built versions of POCO, libpng and zstd.

-If you find an instance of /Users/kendy hardcoded somewhere, please report that, it's a mistake and should be fixed.

-## Install branding
+## Install branding (OPTIONAL)

 Checkout online-branding, and install the branding like the following (please update the paths to the core instdir and online repo):

 ./brand.sh ~/Projects/lo/core/instdir ../online/browser/dist 1

-## Then you can build CODA-M:
+## Build the JavaScipt bits

 Just run 'make' from the terminal.

-# Building and debugging coolwsd directly in Xcode

-There is an additional Xcode project for easy building and debugging of coolwsd on macOS directly in Xcode.
-Configure everything as above, but use a slightly different ./configure (particularly notice the missing --enable-macosapp):

-    ./autogen.sh && ./configure \
-    --with-app-name="Collabora Office" \
-    --enable-experimental \
-    --enable-debug \
-    --with-vendor="Collabora Productivity" \
-    --with-poco-includes=/opt/homebrew/opt/poco/include \
-    --with-poco-libs=/opt/homebrew/opt/poco/lib \
-    --with-zstd-includes=/opt/homebrew/include \
-    --with-zstd-libs=/opt/homebrew/lib \
-    --with-lo-path=/Users/kendy/Projects/lo/core/instdir/CollaboraOffice.app \
-    --with-lokit-path=/Users/kendy/Projects/lo/core/include
+## Build the Desktop Edition

-Then open the macos/coolwsd.xcodeproj project in Xcode and you can build, run and debug directly from Xcode.
+Open the macos/coda/coda.xcodeproj project in Xcode and choose 'Build and Run current scheme'.

-# TODO

-* configure.ac
-    * add sanity check for the lo builddir when configuring with —enable-macosapp
-    * MACOSAPP_FONTS
+That's it!